Skip to main content

 Step 6: Notice the Change

-After completing the exercise 10 times, take note of how you feel.
+After completing the exercise ten times, note how you feel.
 The more you practice, the more your mind will associate the new image with your response to triggers, and the old behavior will lose its grip.

 This technique works by retraining your brain’s automatic reactions to the triggers that once led to unwanted behaviors.
 With repetition, the shift becomes more natural, and over time, you’ll find that the old patterns no longer hold power over you.